Opentrons/ot3-firmware/README.md

 ## Setup
 To setup this directory to run on a nucleo board, you should run:
-1. `cmake --preset=cross`
+1. `cmake --preset=cross .`
-2. `cmake --build ./stm32-cross`
+2. `cmake --build ./build-cross --target <TARGET>`

 To setup this directory to run tests, you should run:
-1. `cmake --preset=stm32-host .`
+1. `cmake --preset=host .`
-2. `cmake --build ./build-stm32-host --target build-and-test`, which will run all of the tests available in each periphery.
+2. `cmake --build ./build-host --target build-and-test`, which will run all of the tests available in each periphery.
-3. or, `cmake --build ./build-stm32-host --target <TARGET>-build-and-test`
+3. or, `cmake --build ./build-host --target <TARGET>-build-and-test`

 ### Cross-compiling vs Host-compiling
 As you saw above, two different presets were used to run tests vs running on a physical device.
 Cross-compiling will generally be used when the code needs to be ported to other devices (in this case the microcontroller) while host-compiling is used when you want to run things like tests.
 For more information check out this helpful [article](https://landley.net/writing/docs/cross-compiling.html).